 Please feel free to come to the Communion rail even if you don't want to receive Communion.
 Cross your hands over your chest and the priest will offer you God's blessing instead of giving you the bread.
 If you want Communion, but are unable to walk to the altar, tell the usher and Communion will be served to you in the pew.

 The Communion meal consists of the bread and wine.
 The “bread” is a communion wafer; gluten-free wafers are available on request at the altar rail.
 The “wine” is real wine (alcohol); therefore, if you abstain from alcohol, you should decline the wine (though receiving one or both is considered to have received Communion).
 You are invited to stand or kneel at the altar rail.
 There are various ways to receive Communion – the most common being that of receiving the bread in your hand (hold out one or both hands palms up), then placing the bread in your mouth; and receiving the wine by guiding the base of the chalice as you drink.
-Note: In this post-Covid period Communion wine is being served both from the common cup and in individual glasses.
-Either guide the chalice to receive the wine or select an individual serving from the tray offered by the Eucharistic minister and consume it at the rail.
-Deposit the empty glass in the bowl by the lectern as you return to your seat.
+An intinction cup is available for those for whom receiving by chalice is difficult, this is not a recommended practice for avoiding illness.
+If you have health concerns about receiving the cup, the best option is to receive only the bread.

 Gluten allergies:

 Gluten-free Communion wafers are available at all Eucharist services.
-Just request one from the priest as he approaches you.
+Just request one from the priest.

 After the Service

 At the end of the service some people kneel for a private prayer before leaving.
 Others sometimes sit to listen to the organ postlude.
-The priest greets the people as they leave.
+The priest will greet you after removing her vestments.
+At 8 am, most people depart soon after the service.
 Directly following our 10:00 am service, we invite you to join us for coffee hour, a time of fellowship and refreshments in the Fellowship Room.
 Just follow the crowd!

 bottom of page